Cameroon's Aboubakar nods Brazil winner then gets sent off

 This content is not available in your location.

-Vincent Aboubakar scores a late winner against Brazil for Cameroon to claim historic 1-0 win but his goal is not enough to send them through and he gets sent off for removing his short in the goal celebration.
+Vincent Aboubakar scores a late winner against Brazil for Cameroon to claim historic 1-0 win but his goal is not enough to send them through and he gets sent off for removing his shirt in the goal celebration.

 MATCH REPORT: Cameroon v Brazil